-'I intend to complete the first draft of my c signment by Tuesday lunchtime, and take i to my colle gue at 3pm for her to comment upon.
-The, Il upr'ate it from her comments, and get my in all draft reconsty for submission by 5pm on Friday, to catch the post at 6.30pm that day.'
+'I intend to complete the first draft of my assignment by Tuesday lunchtime, and take it to my colleague at 3pm for her to comment upon.
+Then I'll update it from her comments, and get my final draft ready for submission by 5pm on Friday, to catch the post at 6.30pm that day.'

-Goals and objectives like these can be a real boost to achieving success in your role, in that means of positive encouragement.
-If what you are siming for is vithin your grasp then the buzz you get from achieving it is enormous.
+Goals and objectives like these can be a real boost to achieving success in your role, and as a means of positive encouragement.
+If what you are aiming for is within your grasp then the buzz you get from achieving it is enormous.
 As they say: 'Nothing succeeds like success.'

-One point 'hat emerges from this is that you can't do everything at one pay-to-day pressures mean you may have to put some things on he'a while you concentrate on the top priorities - and this raises an important issue: how to set those priorities.
+One point that emerges from this is that you can't do everything at once.
+Day-to-day pressures mean you may have to put some things on hold while you concentrate on the top priorities - and this raises an important issue: how to set those priorities.